 Not that all or any of us will literally need to be rescued from raging wind and water, although I suspect I'm not the only one here with tales of being kept safe while out on the water in conditions that were life-threatening.
 But this dramatic incident gives us a model for what to do when life is rockin' our boat, so to speak.
 And life does that, doesn't it?
 How often and what are the ways that life rocks your boat from time to time?
 Is it worry over financial stress?
 Or perhaps relationship issues with people who put the "fun" in dys"fun"ctional?
 Or heal challenges?
 Or weather?
 Or the seemingly endless ways people have of entering into conflict and warfare?
-To be alive is to have your boat rocked from time to time by forces that seem completely overwhelming, apparently unstoppable, and totally life-threatening.
+To be alive is to find yourself from time to time in one of the inevitable storms in life, to have your boat rocked from time to time by forces that seem completely overwhelming, apparently unstoppable, and totally life-threatening.

 That's where this dramatic incident provides us a model in our faith.
-You may not ever need Jesus' help in a storm on the water, but I suspect there are plenty of storms in life from which you can be rescued by Jesus simply by following the disciples' actions and rousing Jesus for help.
+You may not ever need Jesus' help in a storm on the water, but if you're like the rest of us there are plenty of storms in life from which you will be rescued by Jesus simply by following the disciples' actions and rousing Jesus for help.
 You may already have done this.
 Perhaps you might even not have been aware that you were doing it, and not have recognized Jesus' hand in your rescue.
-You've heard my joke about the man in the flood, so I won't use it again (but you can ask me at coffee if you haven't heard it!) but I did see a parallel in the latest issue of The Christian Century.
+You've heard my joke about the man in the flood, so I won't use it again (but you can ask me at coffee if you haven't heard it!) but I did see a parallel in a recent issue of The Christian Century.
 That story involves an atheist lost on the tundra in the far north, where there are no landmarks.
 He later told a friend that he prayed, "God, if there is a God, please help me."
 His friend asked if God had indeed rescued him, and the atheist replied, "No, as luck would have it, a couple of Innuit came along just then and led me back to the base camp."

 It sounds so easy and yet it's so hard to do, isn't it?
-It is so difficult to simply call upon Jesus to calm the storm that swirls around you, and to trust that he will do so.
-It often seems like he is asleep at the helm, uncaring about our safety, oblivious to our plight and our peril.
+It is so difficult to simply call upon Jesus to calm the storms that swirl around you, and to trust that he will do so.
+It may seem like he is asleep at the helm, uncaring about our safety, oblivious to our plight and our peril.
 In spite of our professions of faith in him, we protest and ask, as the frightened disciples did, "Teacher, do you not care that we are dying here?"
+And like the disciples, we are often terrified to discover just how much and how deeply Jesus does indeed care for us, and how quickly and completely he comes to our rescue.